snoazll/VortexOnLinuxGuide/README.md

 * Using Nautilus, you can right-click on an item to Create Link which might not be available as default, so it's better to check out the Nautilus preferences menu first.
 * Dolphin can create links when drag-and-drop is being used.
 Dragging the item to the desired location prompts a menu which contains linking option.

 ln isn't necessary, but learning ln is a good skill.
 It's 2024, Linux and its tools are a standard, not a hobby.
 I work in Logistics, but even I wouldn't hire someone who can't use ln.
+I also famously didn't give my blessings to my granddaughter as she wanted to marry someone who didn't even post on r/unixporn.
+Disgusting.

 ### SymLink Game Folder